ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-ProgrammingBestPractices.md

 Considering our simple solution to the previous challenge of writing an algorithm for getting dressed, there remain other ways that the algorithm may be written to be more comprehensive.
 For example, what if the intended user or audience is a young child?
 Then it may be necessary to further break down the steps of the algorithm to meet the needs of the user.

-So, the first step for our updated algorithm might look like:
-1. Put on pants
+For example, let's re-write step 4 of the simple algorithm from our solution to the above challenge.
+Instead of leaving the step to "Put on pants", we might break down the step as follows:
-- Hold pants
+1. Hold pants
-- Open waistband
+2. Open waistband
-- Insert right leg into right leg hole of pants
+3. Insert right leg into right leg hole of pants
-- Insert left leg into left leg hole of pants
+4. Insert left leg into left leg hole of pants
-- Pull left pant leg up so the left foot comes through it
+5. Pull left pant leg up so the left foot comes through it
-- Pull pants up from waitsband
+6. Pull pants up from waitsband

 {% include links.md %}